-It's very simple but it can be long if your library is very busy.
+It's very simple but it can be time consuming if your library is very busy.
 Don't forget to save your changes.

 4.4 - Checking the result

-Here is an example of the Blog Module where the thumbnails have been modified to display images in square format.
+Here is an example of the Blog Module where the thumbnails have been modified to display square images.

-I hope this article has helped you understand how images work in WordPress as well as Divi image sizes.
+I hope this article has helped you understand how images work in WordPress and how to size images in Divi.

-If you want to start this kind of modifications, I strongly advise you to duplicate your site locally to make your experiments in order to avoid encountering problems (that I could not help you solve simply by leaving a comment on this article).
+If you want to start making these kinds of changes, I strongly advise you to duplicate your site locally to do your experiments in order to avoid encountering problems (which I could not help you solve simply by leaving a comment on this article).